ANHD-NYC-CODE/anhd-council-backend/README.md

 This script uses a unique token for authentication to cache both the authenticated and unauthenticated responses.

 It visits each GET endpoint that the frontend calls when users visit this page, so if the client ever changes this endpoint, make sure to also update the endpoint in `cache.py`

-### Understanding the Advanced Search URL query dsl

-Currently, a url based method exists to build an advanced query.
-A POST method is still a work in prorgess.

-Numerous examples of url queries live in `datasets/tests/filters/test_property.py` under the class `PropertyAdvancedFilterTests`

-The query code is written to allow someone to construct a query with nested conditions.
-For example, X AND (Y OR Z) needs to be differentiated from (X AND Y) OR Z.

 ###### Here's an example: